.png)

-FREE CLOTHING IS AVAILABLE
+FREE CLOTHING AND FURNITURE

 The Cooperative Ministry's Clothing & Furniture Bank supports the organization's mission by assisting low-income individuals and families needing free clothing for work, school, and civil life.